Welcome to Cambridge Junior College

 Our professors and staff bring to our College a depth of experience and a true passion to see you succeed.
 We pride ourselves not only in educating you, but helping you find a rewarding career after graduation.

 Take the first step and call us today.
 In the words of my hero, Zig Ziglar, “You don’t have to be great to start, but you have to start to be great.”
 Let’s get started!

 About Cambridge Junior College

-For students searching for colleges in Yuba City and Woodland, Calif., Cambridge Junior College offers career training programs that can help them make a career change or advance in their current career in a shorter amount of time.
+For students searching for colleges in Yuba City, California, Cambridge Junior College offers career training programs that can help them make a career change or advance in their current career in a shorter amount of time.
 We specialize in healthcare career training programs that feature hands-on learning and practical skill application.
 We work to provide each student with the support and attention needed to help that student graduate and become a successful member of our local economy.